 2.Supporting Materials: supporting data up to ten pages that includes impact upon students, personnel considerations, budget, and resource considerations.
 If the proposal is made by the Faculty Advisory Committee for Academic Program Review, the affected department's associated impact documents should also be attached.

 1.A minor restructuring proposal may be initiated by a department, chair, dean, or the provost and must be written in the approved format.
 For purposes of this process, the library is considered a department that reports directly to its dean.

-2.The proposal will be evaluated by the appropriate department, College/School Council(s), and dean(s), and, when appropriate, by the Graduate Council or University Studies Council.
+2.The proposal will be evaluated by the appropriate department, College/School Council(s), and dean(s), and, when appropriate, by the Graduate Council or General Education Council.

 3.The proposal, in the appropriate format, is posted for a 30-day review.

 4.If no written objections are submitted, the proposal is forwarded to the provost for consideration and action.

 5.If any written objections are filed, the objection and the proposal with its written approvals and dissenting statements is submitted to the Academic Council for deliberation.
 The Academic Council's recommendation is sent to the provost for his/her decision.